history-lab/archiving-digital-records/2024/06-github.md

     * shuts down automatically after an idle period
 ---
 # So, what is GitHub?
-In addition to Codespaces, which is a fairly new and small part of GitHub -
+In addition to Codespaces, which is a relatively new and small part of GitHub -
-* **Original and main function:**  platform for storing, distributing, collaborating on, and deploying code
+* **Original and primary function:**  platform for storing, distributing, collaborating on, and deploying code
 * Developer-oriented social media network
 * [Website Hosting](https://pages.github.com/)
 * [GitHub Commercial](https://www.youtube.com/watch?v=pBy1zgt0XPc) - they try to explain themselves